cncf/tag-security/assessments/projects/cni/self-assessment.md

   Team members communicate with users through the [#cni channel on the CNCF slack](https://slack.cncf.io/), [cni-dev Google Group](https://groups.google.com/forum/#!forum/cni-dev).

 ### Ecosystem
 * CNI is a vendor-neutral specification so it can be used by any system that chooses to implement it.
-It is used by Kubernetes, Mesos, CloudFoundry, podman, CRI-O, and [more](https://www.cni.dev/docs/#who-is-using-cni).
+It is used by Kubernetes, Mesos, CloudFoundry, CRI-O, and [more](https://www.cni.dev/docs/#who-is-using-cni).

 ## Security issue resolution